ShivaBhattacharjee/DevOps/Kubernetes/MiniKube.md

 ```

 ### <b>Get Current-Context</b>
 Note: A Kubernetes context is a group of access parameters that define which cluster you're interacting with, which user you're using, and which namespace you're working in.
-It's helpful if you need to access different clusters for different purposes or if you want to limit your access to certain parts of a cluster.3
+It's helpful if you need to access different clusters for different purposes or if you want to limit your access to certain parts of a cluster.

 ```bash
 $ kubectl config current-context